lavafroth/publicly/README.md

 ```

 The Authfile intentionally uses the same format as the `~/.ssh/authorized_keys` file,
-with the only difference is that it parses the last field, the comment.
-This will be used
-to assign usernames.
+with the only difference being that it parses the last field, the comment, to assign usernames.

 For example, the first key has a comment `bob@work` which will be the username assigned to
-people joining in with the respective privileges.
+anyone joining with the respective key.
 Further, `bob@work` can join only with normal privileges.

 `h@cafe`, whose comment is tagged as `:admin` will be able to join the chat with admin privileges.